werat/werat.github.io/content/posts/2022-10-24-debugging-wine-with-lldb-and-vscode/index.md

 ninja lldb
 ```

-There's one caveat regarding the PDB support in LLDB.
+There's one caveat regarding PDB support in LLDB.
 LLDB has two implementations of the PDB parser: `NativePDB` with no external dependencies and `PDB` which uses [DIA SDK](https://learn.microsoft.com/en-us/visualstudio/debugger/debug-interface-access/debug-interface-access-sdk?view=vs-2022) (and therefore works only on Windows).
 The "native" parser works on any platform, but it is still work in progress and is missing lots of features.
 Its primary focus is post-mortem debugging (i.e. coredumps) and it doesn't work well with real-time debugging yet.
 The other one is more complete and works reasonably well, but it's a bit slower and supported only on Windows.

 The `PDB` parser is used by default and the debugger needs to locate `msdia140.dll`, which is typically installed with Visual Studio, e.g. `[VisualStudioFolder]\DIA SDK\bin\msdia140.dll`.
 Either add that to `PATH` or copy the DLL to the LLDB installation location (i.e. next to the `lldb.exe/liblldb.dll`).
 In order to use `NativePDB` set the environmental variable `LLDB_USE_NATIVE_PDB_READER=1` when running the debugger.